 Understandably, many property investors are enticed by the idea of managing their own investment properties.
 We wouldn’t be surprised if the thought had crossed your mind on at least one occasion.

-Buying a property is a costly investment, and it’s only natural to want to maintain as much control over that investment as possible.
-And it makes sense to think that you could save some money by looking after your properties on your own, rather than hiring professional property management services.
+Buying a property is a costly investment and it’s only natural to want to maintain as much control over that investment as possible.
+It also makes sense to think that you could save some money by looking after your properties on your own, rather than hiring professional property management services.

 But those small initial savings could create a large impact on your return on investment – and have you pulling your hair out from the stress of juggling property management duties with your existing job, family life, and other commitments.